hriveranov/ArchitecturalKatasJan2025/adr/adr07.md

 ## Context
-Even if a model is deemed accurate in the intial evaluations, its accuracy, defined as "how close to a human evaluation", could diminish.
+Even if a model is deemed accurate in the intial evaluations, its accuracy, defined as "how close to a human evaluation", could diminish over time.

 ## Decision
 All answers evaluated by a person will also be evaluated by the model.
 These will